yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 <br/>

-:white_check_mark:7.
+:white_check_mark: 7.
 What Is State ?
 > - The state is a data structure that starts with a default value when a Component mounts.
 > - A component’s state can change over time; whenever it changes, the component re-renders.
 The change in state can happen as a response to user action or system-generated events, and these changes determine the behavior of the component and how it will render.
 > - Example : https://jsfiddle.net/yschen25/wc1qapz2/14/
 <br/>

-:white_check_mark:7.1 When Use State ?
+:white_check_mark: 7.1 When Use State ?
 > - To store the data your current page needs in your controller-view.
 <br/><br/>

-:white_check_mark:7.2 How To Change State ?
+:white_check_mark: 7.2 How To Change State ?
 > - State of a component can be updated using this.setState(), functional + hook useState().
 > - setState is asynchronous.
 > - Example : https://jsfiddle.net/yschen25/a2cmdb04/